KKcorps/KKcorps/README.md

 I read books (like 1-2 per month, which is not a lot) but only non-fiction or science fiction.
 Memes keep me alive.
 Most of the time, you can find me browsing either Twitter or Reddit.

 My taste in music is eclectic.
 As an example, my current Spotify playlist consists of Punjabi, Rap, K-pop, EDMs, metal, piano covers of movie/anime soundtracks, and one Egyptian song.
-For any opportunities, ping me on [LinkedIn](https://www.linkedin.com/in/kharekartik/) or drop an mail to kharekartik@gmail.com.
+For any opportunities, ping me on [LinkedIn](https://www.linkedin.com/in/kharekartik/) or drop an email to kharekartik@gmail.com.